thanhto-duplicate/katalon-studio-saucelabs-plugin/README.md

 # katalon-studio-saucelabs-plugin

 Katalon Studio SauceLabs Plugin is a Custom Keyword Plugin that provides integration with SauceLabs.
+Compatible with Katalon Studio from 6.2.0 onward.

 ## Katalon Studio Report Plugin provides:
 - Automatically generate Custom Capabilities that allow remote driver to connect to SauceLabs.